You’re currently viewing the 2017 version of this course

 It is expected that graduates of the Master of Property will have completed the academic requirements for membership of:

 - Australian Property Institute (API)

 Intended learning outcomes

-- communication and technical research skills to justify and interpret theoretical propositions, methodologies, conclusions that inform professional decisions in the field of education;
+- Graduates will have research and communication skills to justify and interpret property related propositions, methodologies, conclusions and professional decisions to specialist and non-specialist audiences.

 - Graduates will demonstrate the application of knowledge and skills to various property activities from the direct to the indirect, and from the national to the international through planning and execution of research project or a capstone.

 Last updated: 12 November 2022